Skip to content

 3. Averaging: The final symmetric_ndcg_at_k score is the simple average of the Top NDCG@k and the Bottom NDCG@k.
 (NDCG_top + NDCG_bottom) / 2.

-• A score closer to 1 indicates the model is excellent at identifying both the top k best and bottom k worst items according to their true values.
+• NDCG@k = 1: perfect performance at identifying both the top k best and bottom k worst items according to their true values.

 from crowdcent_challenge.scoring import symmetric_ndcg_at_k